s4-iamkhan/ish-312-ec/README.md

 The output file will be the same as before, but with  "rooting.0" added to the file name.
 For example: ``AP3D1.homologs.al.mid.treefile.rooting.0.events.txt``

-# 4. Evaluating node (branch) support for the Hox gene tree using the bootstrap
+# 4. Evaluating node (branch) support for the ARPC gene tree using the bootstrap

 In lecture, we discussed bootstrap support.
 Let's re-run IQ-TREE, this time generating bootstrap support values.